 The One+ comes with a 9” double-edged serrated blade, meaning that it can cut through even thicker, tougher edges around your yard.
 It’s lightweight, only 10lb, so it is easy to maneuver.
 Speaking of maneuvering, the comfort-grip D-handle is fully adjustable to ensure that you can operate your edger comfortably.

 This edger comes with four depth settings which are easy to select using a small handle on the back of the edger.
-With a heavy-duty blade cover and trigger lock, this edger also has the safety features you need.Check Price on Amazon
+With a heavy-duty blade cover and trigger lock, this edger also has the safety features you need.Learn More and Buy Now at Amazon

 Whether you need to neatly edge around your garden beds or dig a trench to lay down some wiring, you can depend on this Black+Decker to get the job done for you.
 With a 12amp high-torque motor and 7.5” blade, you do not have to worry about tough weeds and grass, this edger will clean it up in no time.